About the Workshop

 Location: University of Wisconsin-Stevens Point, Schmeeckle Reserve Visitor Center

-Credit course runs August 12 - 21 (attendance at the workshop is required, and the course project is due August 21)
+Credit course meets face to face in workshop August 12 - 14 with the course project due August 21.